 What about the times when you were doing something wrong, but not wrong enough, in your opinion, to warrant intervention by a police officer?
 While most people manage to obey every traffic rule when they take their driving test, there are few—if any—drivers who continue to be the model of good driving once they get their licenses.
 Rather, the average driver tends to find an individual compromise between fanatical adherence to the law and unsafe behavior.
 Most people will commonly technically violate one or more traffic rules virtually every time they get in their car—but usually not, if ever, under circumstances that pose any danger to themselves or others.
 In fact, traveling a few miles over the speed limit on a clear and dry road will tend to put you among the snails rather than the greyhounds.

 When people are behaving badly or stupidly in their cars, they are inclined to welcome a ticket (after some initial grumbling) as a warning to get their act in order.
 The problem is, many tickets are given not for bad or stupid behavior but rather for insignificant violations of obscure rules in a book—things that are, in the classic sense, “mere technicalities.”
 How many times have you seen cars run red lights with impunity, only to find the blue light flashing when you have rolled through a stop sign—however cautiously—at four o’clock in the morning at a deserted intersection?
-The problem is, when mere technical violations end up costing $250 in fines, adding points to your driving record and dollars to your insurance rates, they have a way of getting under your skin.
+The problem is, when mere technical violations end up costing $250 to $450 in fines, adding points to your driving record and dollars to your insurance rates, they have a way of getting under your skin.
 You don’t think you deserved the ticket.
 Why do the police waste time on you, when they could be doing serious work?

 In this situation too, you may wish to fight your ticket, either for economic reasons or because you’re just plain mad at being singled out for what most people do without getting caught.
 This book is for you, whether or not you’re an innocent victim.
 However, you should understand that: